 So can we trust our intuition?
 Can our intuition help us know if we are on the right path?

-Now, this is all very interesting but how does this help you know if you’re on the right path.
-Or you are making the right decisions.
-Well, in my mind we need to listen and question both our brain and our gut.
+Now, this is all very interesting but how does this help you know if you’re on the right path?
+Or that you are making the right decisions?
+Well, in my mind we need to listen and question BOTH our brain and our gut.
 And this is the most important part, act on those decisions.

 We can listen to our inner voice and feel our reactions and assess the possible consequences of decision A or B or C. But at some point you just have to do; and make that decision.